JamesManningR/DeparturesBoardVue2/README.md

 - I wish my tests worked with the vue components, I think that would have been a good way to test the functionality of the app.
 I tried using different methods for instance using the `computed.call` method, but this still gave me issues.
 If I had more time I would have tried to figure this one out.
 - I had a lot in mind for improving the performance of the app (such as using a virtual list to render the table, using a web worker to handle the sorting, lazy loading components, etc.) but with the core functionality not being there, I didn't want to go too far down that rabbit hole.
 - I think the note to say *may* use nuxt might have been more of a possitive nudge than a negative one, but I think I would have been better off using nuxt to get the app up and running faster, as well as handling ssr.
 I initially read the *may* as a suggestion to not use nuxt but I think that was a misinterpretation on my part (and of course I would clarify this by sending a messege).
+- My editor setup didn't pan out so well, which was a shame as it is something I've never really had much of an issue with in the past.
+For some reason my tsconfig isn't interacting with VSCode as I might have expected.
+I'm sure it's some simple config issue since it works periodically in the editor (and works fine when running)

 ### Notable differences from day to day